Pramipexole (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - You may take this medicine with or without food.
-Taking this medicine with food may lower your chances of getting nausea.
+Taking this medicine with food may help reduce nausea.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.